How to Apply: 2019-2020 FAFSA begins October 1, 2018

 The 2019-2020 FAFSA is based on 2017 tax year information.
 You can complete this beginning October 1st, 2018, for the Fall 2019, Spring 2020, and Summer 2020 semesters.

 Avoid Delays — Filing early ensures you will be awarded the maximum financial aid eligibility from Federal, State, and Institutional sources, and allows plenty of time to complete financial aid verification (if required) and to resolve any issues.

 Alignment— The financial aid application process may be more aligned with the college admission process.
 Knowing how much financial aid is available earlier can help families make better enrollment decisions.

 Certainty—Applicants will not need to estimate income or taxes paid.
-There are no issues with accessing it via IRS data retrieval for the 2018-19 FAFSA.
+Most students and families can use the IRS Data Retrieval Tool to import IRS tax data directly into the FAFSA.

 Less pressure—The October 1 start date will provide more time for students and parents to explore and understand financial aid options and apply for aid before state and institution deadlines.

 Now, let's get started!
 File your FAFSA today.